Why You Should Visit

 Pronghorn antelope, elk and other wildlife use Juniper Hills as a migratory corridor, and redband trout, a sensitive species, are known to frequent preserve creeks into the Crooked River.
 A diversity of birds nest and forage here; observers have tallied over 70 species.

-Juniper Hills Preserve is closed to public access for a few weeks each fall.
-For more information, please contact Erin Barnholdt, preserve steward, at email@example.com.
+Juniper Hills Preserve is closed to public access throughout the fall and winter.
+For more information, please contact Brooke Gray, preserve steward, at email@example.com.

 Please observe the following guidelines while hiking: